Global Internet usage: Internet hosts

 The Internet Systems Consortium provides account for the number of the worldwide number of IPv4 hosts (see below).
-On 2019 this internet domain survey was discontinued as it does not account of IPv6 hosts, and therefore might be misleading.
+In 2019 this internet domain survey was discontinued as it does not account of IPv6 hosts, and therefore might be misleading.

 Web index

 The Web index is a composite statistic designed and produced by the World Wide Web Foundation.
-It provides a multi-dimensional measure of the World Wide Web’s contribution to development and human rights globally.
+It provides a multi-dimensional measure of the World Wide Web's contribution to development and human rights globally.
 It covers 86 countries as of 2014, the latest year for which the index has been compiled.
 It incorporates indicators that assess the areas of universal access, freedom and openness, relevant content, and empowerment, which indicate economic, social, and political impacts of the Web.

 IPv4 addresses

 The Carna Botnet was a botnet of 420,000 devices created by hackers to measure the extent of the Internet in what the creators called the "Internet Census of 2012".